 Alcohol will be in breast milk as long as alcohol is in your blood.
 The length of time alcohol will be in your blood and breast milk will increase as you drink more alcohol.

-In moderate drinking terms, one drink is defined as:
+In moderate drinking terms,

 - 12 ounces of beer (with an ABV of 5 percent or less)

 - 8 ounces of malt liquor (with an ABV of 7 percent or less)